amirhnourian/Open_AI_Frozenlake/README.md

 # Investigating the Performance and Reliability, of the Q-Learning Algorithm in Various Unknown 2 Dimensional Grid Environments

 This Jupyter notebook provides a platform to evaluate the performance and reliability of the Q-learning algorithm in various 2-dimensional environments using the OpenAI gymnasium library.
 The related paper was published at the Proceedings of the 11th RSI International Conference on Robotics and Mechatronics (ICRoM 2023), held in Tehran, Iran from December 19-21, 2023.
-You can find the paper and the presentation PowerPoint related to the conference in this repository.
+You can find the paper and the PowerPoint presentation related to the conference in this repository.

-In addition to Q-learning, this Jupyter notebook also includes an implementation of a value iteration algorithm from scratch, which is accessible to users.
+In addition to Q-learning, this Jupyter Notebook also includes an implementation of a value iteration algorithm from scratch, which is accessible to users.
 This repository is a great opportunity for beginners to experiment with value iteration, Q-learning, and OpenAI gymnasium.

 ## Acknowledgements

-Make sure to cite the paper by Amirhossein Nourian et al. if you use this code for your research
+Make sure to cite the paper by Amirhossein Nourian et al. if you use this code for your research:
+{
+Nourian, A., & Sadedel, M. (2023, December).
+Investigating the Performance and Reliability, of the Q-Learning Algorithm in Various Unknown Environments.
+In 2023 11th RSI International Conference on Robotics and Mechatronics (ICRoM) (pp. 21-28).
+IEEE.
+(A. Nourian and M. Sadedel, [2023]([https://doi.org/10.1109/MCI.2018.2840738](https://doi.org/10.1109/ICRoM60803.2023.10412438))),.
+Some are based on transformer neural networks
+}

 ## Description